lisp-mirror/tinmop/README.txt

   mastodon API).
 It offer a distraction free terminal interface.

   The name is a recursive acronym: "Tinmop Is Not Mutt or Pine".
-The older of us can remember that, in turn, Pine is an acronym as well:
-  "Pine Is Not Elm" and, finally, Elm means (according to Wikipedia):
+The older of us can remember that, in turn, Pine is sometimes considered an acronym as well: "Pine Is Not Elm" and, finally, Elm means (according to Wikipedia): "Electronic Mail".
-  "Electronic Mail".

 2 Peculiar Features